 \paragraph{Baselines} We compare against p-value based scores, or \emph{p-scores}.
 Analogous to our e-scores in \cref{eq:e_score}, the p-scores can be defined as the corresponding p-values,

-comparing the test response value to the incorrect calibration response values as relative ranks \citep{shafer2008tutorial,vovk2022algorithmic}. \citet{mohri2024language,cherian2024large,rubintoles2025conformal} use such p-scores implicitly to achieve \cref{eq:size}, which we make explicit in \cref{appsec:related}.
+comparing a test response value with the incorrect calibration response values as relative ranks \citep{shafer2008tutorial,vovk2022algorithmic}. \citet{mohri2024language,cherian2024large,rubintoles2025conformal} use such p-scores implicitly to achieve \cref{eq:size}, which we make explicit in \cref{appsec:related}.
 Due to the reliance on relative ranks, the choice of the transformed oracle estimator in \cref{eq:f_options} does not matter, as they are monotonically increasing transformations of each other.

-We also compare against the transformed oracle estimators in \cref{eq:f_options} directly, without conversion to e-/p-scores.
+We also compare with the transformed oracle estimators in \cref{eq:f_options} directly, without any conversion to e- or p-scores.
 These naive scores generally do not come with any statistical guarantees by themselves.
-We will use them for our worst-case analysis in \cref{appsec:experiments}.
+We will use these scores for our worst-case analysis in \cref{appsec:experiments}.